Below are the answers to some frequently asked questions:

 There is currently a shortage of ADHD medication in the UK due to manufacturing issues and an increased global demand.
 You can find the National Patient Alert here and updates on available ADHD medication here.

 If you are struggling to get hold of your usual ADHD medication, you can find local pharmacies to check their stocks here, or Boots have a tool here that allows you to search online to view which branches have medication in stock, which requires less executive function that calling pharmacies individually.
-You will need to input the medication name rather than the brand name e.g. lisdexamphetamine rather than Elvanse.
+You can input the medication name e.g. lisdexamphetamine or the brand name e.g. Elvanse or Elvanse Adult.
+Elvanse and Elvanse adult are identical medications.
+They have different licensing but you should be able to be given either medication.

 If your usual dose of medication is not available your GP should be able to update your prescription to alternative doses that are available.
 For example, if 60mg Elvanse is not available in your area, it may be possible for you to receive a prescription for 3x 20mg Elvanse instead.